SUMMER BREAK THEATRE PRESENTS

 Jane Austin Improv

-March 26 - April 4
+March 26 – April 4, 2026

 (all shows at 7:30p; no shows Monday, March 30, or Friday, April 3)

-Summer Break Theatre is renting our venue to present Jane Austin Improv, the 2023 B. Iden Payne Awards Winner for Outstanding New Improv Troupe and a 2025 finalist for the Austin Chronicle’s “Best of Austin” awards.
+Summer Break Theatre is renting our venue to co-present Jane Austin Improv, the 2023 B. Iden Payne Awards Winner for Outstanding New Improv Troupe and a 2025 finalist for the Austin Chronicle’s “Best of Austin” awards.

 A playful nod to both Jane Austen and Austin, TX, Jane Austin Improv channels the spirit of Jane Austen into a comedy feast!
 Starting with a single audience suggestion, the cast devises a full-length play on the spot, creating something Jane Austen might have written.
 The elegance of Regency-era England collides with improv comedy as the actors navigate their costumes, horseback riding, complexities of courtship, and the rigid social hierarchy of the early 1800s.